-5.2 ENVIRONMENTAL AUTHORIZATION
+5.7 ENVIRONMENTAL AUTHORIZATION

-Please ensure that DENC confirm their approval of this project in writing.
+Please ensure that the DEA&DP confirm their approval of this project in writing.

 6. CONSTRUCTION PHASE EMP

 6.1 STRUCTURE AND RESPONSIBILITY

 Implementation of the EMP and environmental control and management of the construction phase will be achieved through the responsibility structure set out below.
 The role players include the Owner, the Construction Supervisor, the Environmental Control Officer (ECO) and the Contractor.
 All role players must familiarize themselves with the prescriptions of the EMP.